FluffyKas/signup-form-component/README.md

 This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+As most of my work, this solution is being constantly updated as I learn new things and find better solutions for my problems :)

 ## Table of contents

 - [Overview](#overview)